matter-labs/era-contracts/contracts-review-prep.md

   for Markdown's syntax, type some text into the left window and watch the results in the right.

-### redundant call \_getAssetProperties

-> (, \_assetId) = \_getAssetProperties(\_assetId); // Handles the non-legacy case

-Most likely a redundant call:

-- for the new assets not needed
-- for legacy tokens the handleLegacyData already provided the correct data.

-This one could be used in theory if the data has new format, but still uses the address instead of normal id.
-However, not sure we should support such cases, so it will be removed and tests updated.

 ### not allowing legacy withdrawals

 > require(!\_isEraLegacyEthWithdrawal(\_chainId, \_l2BatchNumber), "ShB: legacy eth withdrawal");

 No method to finalize an old withdrawal.
 We will manually finalize all legacy withdrawals before the upgrade, i.e. withdrawals that happened before the previous Bridgehub upgrade.

-### empty branch when matching function signatures

-> (assetId, offset) = UnsafeBytes.readBytes32(\_l2ToL1message, offset);

-        transferData = UnsafeBytes.readRemainingBytes(_l2ToL1message, offset);
-    } else if (bytes4(functionSignature) == this.finalizeWithdrawal.selector) {
-        //todo

-Currently, the support of old selector with ERC20 is completed, but the new format with chainId in the `finalizeWithdraw` selector hasn't been implemented in the `_parseL2WithdrawalMessage` function.

 ### Custom Errors not implemented